cantaloupe-project/cantaloupe/README.md

     HttpResolver.username =
     HttpResolver.password =

+(The above sample contains all available keys.)

 # Running

-Run it like:

 `$ java -jar Cantaloupe-x.x.x.jar -Dcantaloupe.config=/path/to/cantaloupe.properties`

 It is now ready for use at: `http://localhost:{http.port}/iiif`

+# Technical Overview

-# Resolvers
+## Resolvers

 Resolvers locate a source image based on the identifier in an IIIF URL.
-In Java-speak, they take in an identifier and return an InputStream from which the corresponding image can be read by a processor, so that processors don't have to know where the images they read are coming from.
+In Java-speak, they take in an identifier and return either a File or an InputStream from which the corresponding image can be read by a processor, so that processors don't have to know where the images they read are coming from.

-## FilesystemResolver
+### FilesystemResolver

 FilesystemResolver maps an identifier from an IIIF URL to a filesystem path, for retrieving local images.

-## HttpResolver
+### HttpResolver

 HttpResolver maps an identifier from an IIIF URL to some other URL, for retrieving images from a web server.

-# Processors
+## Processors

 Cantaloupe can use different image processors, each of which can be assigned to particular source formats via the config file (see the Configuration section